adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

 ## 5.0 Supporting the SCORM Temporal Model
 SCORM has a temporal model which describes interaction states such as an attempt and a session.
 The xAPI uses an Activity Stream style model where experiences are all reported to the stream without a sense of session or attempt.
 This does not mean, however, that xAPI statements cannot be related to one another.
 By properly using the context attribute of a Statement it is possible to group Statements using the registration ID or broader activity IDs.

-### Providing support data
-Some SCORM data model elements represent data that is not about learner experiences or performance.
-Elements such as launch data, suspend data and learner preferences may be important or necessary, but are not expected to be reported as xAPI Statements.
-This data can be stored in the LRS document storage, such as Activity Profile and Activity State.
-A complete representation of the document data and formats is defined in the [Appendix](#xapi-scorm-data-objects).

 ### Initializing an attempt
 *  Generate the activity attempt IRI.
 The way this is done is up to the developer.
 The only requirement is that the attempt IRI is unique.
 *  Add the attempt IRI to the `attempts` array in the Activity State document either by creating the `attempts` array or appending to the existing array.
 See the [Appendix](#scorm-activity-state) for the Activity State format.